 Four of Cups Tarot Card Meanings

-The Four of Cups reversed also reflects a time when you may be reluctant to open your heart to someone or to express your true feelings, instead withdrawing and isolating yourself from the other person.
-Be mindful of how this may be impacting those who are close to you and be considerate of their needs as well as your own.
+The Four of Cups reversed might mean you are reluctant to open your heart to someone or to express your true feelings, choosing to withdraw and isolate yourself from the other person instead.
+Be mindful of how this could impact those who are close to you and consider their needs along with your own.